California Long-Term Care Tax

 Recommended CA Long-Term Care Program Designs

 There are five possibilities for long-term care programs designed by the Task Force, varying in age groups, funding, and covered services.
 Each one has certain Long-Term Services & Support (LTSS) benefits for its population, with some having less than others.
 They’re ranked from lowest to highest in anticipated tax cost, meaning the first is low, with the final being high.
-If enacted, workers of California could be required to contribute.
+If enacted, workers of California could be required to contribute – resulting in a California Long-term care tax.
 Due to the above information, review the designs below to learn more about them.

 Program 1